A Super-Resolution Framework for Tensor Decomposition

 We recognize that the \textsf{BIP} \eqref{eqn:bip} is a strengthened version of the subdifferential conditions \eqref{eqn:subgradient:condition}.
-Therefore, a {\em dual certificate}, {\em i.e.,} any $\tQ$ satisfying the \textsf{BIP}, is an element of the subdifferential $\partial \|T\|_*$.
-The BIP in fact means that $Q$ is an interior point of $\partial \|T\|_*$.
+Therefore, a {\em dual certificate}, {\em i.e.,} any $\tQ$ satisfying the \textsf{BIP}, is an element of the subdifferential $\partial \|\cdot\|_*(\tT)$.
+The \textsf{BIP} in fact means that $\tQ$ is an interior point of $\partial \|\cdot\|_*(\tT)$.
 Our proof strategy for Theorem \ref{thm:main} is to construct such an interior point in Section \ref{sec:proof}.
-This is in contrast to the matrix case, for which we have an explicit characterization of the entire subdifferential of the nuclear norm using the singular value decomposition (more explicit than the one given in \eqref{eqn:subdifferential}) \cite{Recht:2010hta}.
-More specifically, suppose $X = U\Sigma V^\top$ is the (compact) singular value decomposition of $X\in \R^{m \times n}$ with $U \in \R^{m\times r}, V \in \R^{n\times r}$ and $\Sigma$ being an $r\times r$ diagonal matrix.
-Then the subdifferential of the matrix nuclear norm at $X$ is given by \cite[Eq.
+This is in contrast to the matrix case, for which we have an explicit characterization of the entire subdifferential of the nuclear norm using the singular value decomposition (more explicit than the one given in \eqref{eqn:subdifferential}).
+More specifically, suppose $\mX = \mU\mSigma \mV^\top$ is the (compact) singular value decomposition of $\mX\in \R^{m \times n}$ with $\mU \in \R^{m\times r}, \mV \in \R^{n\times r}$ and ${\mSigma}$ being an $r\times r$ diagonal matrix.
+Then the subdifferential of the matrix nuclear norm at $\mX$ is given by \cite[Eq.
 (2.9)]{Recht:2010hta}

-It is challenging to obtain such a characterization for tensors unless the tensor admits an orthogonal rank-one decomposition.
+It is challenging to obtain such a characterization for tensors unless the tensor admits an orthogonal decomposition.